sergiov13/automation_challenge/case_1/README.md

 # Scrapping Images from cheezburger

-The app required to extraxt 10 images from the website cheezburger.
+The app required to extract 10 images from the website cheezburger.
 The images should be of meme posts and not advertisments.
-Currently the app only supports the website cheezburger, but it can easily be scaled up to support other webites by adding another function tailored to the new website.
+Currently the app only supports the website cheezburger, but it can easily be scaled up to support other wesbites by adding another function tailored to the new website.

 ## Creating and running Local Environment